Maximilian-Winter/Bite-Programming-Language/README.md

   -i  (--input) : A list of modules to be loaded
 ```

-The following command will compile the srsl modules in `.\TestProgram` and start execution from the `MainModule` module.
+The following command will compile the bite modules in `.\TestProgram` and start execution from the `MainModule` module.

 ```
-  srslvm -m MainModule -p .\TestProgram
+  bitevm -m MainModule -p .\TestProgram
 ```

 # Modules